umudikk/fookie/README.md

  - Store for your global variables.
  - Password email base authentication.
  - Create, delete or edit your API on runtime.
  - Store your schemas in database.
- - Auto generated methods (post , delete , patch , count , schema, get , getAll)
  - Supports custom methods.
  - NoSQL and SQL support.(SQL is coming soon)
  - Trim unauthorized fields.